kovacks07/weather_app/README.md

 Weather App
 This is a simple weather application built with React that allows users to check the weather for different cities.

+How to run
+extract build folder provided with code .

 Features
 View current weather information including temperature, description, humidity, and wind speed.
 Search for cities and get their weather information.